 There are no definite rules about what is a 'reasonable' adjustment.
 Some examples for an employer to consider include:

-- can you work flexibly? - for example, some medication may make you sleepy in the morning so perhaps start your working day a couple of hours later
+- can you work flexibly by starting and finishing later?
+For example, some medication can make you sleepy in the morning, your employer might agree your working day begins later

-- can some tasks be given to another employee for the short, medium or long-term?
+- can another employee do some of your tasks for the short, medium or long-term?

-- is a colleague available to help you? - some people find it useful to talk to a trusted colleague weekly, daily or when needed if work seems difficult
+- can a colleague help you?
+It might be useful to talk to a colleague weekly, daily or when needed when work seems difficult

 - is there a place where you can take a break if you need to?

 Help while in work

 Some larger companies offer services like counselling to employees, free-of-charge.
 This is often run by an outside company that supplies face-to-face or telephone counselling sessions.
 All conversations or calls are confidential.
 Your employer can't ask the counselling company what you talk about or how often.